14: Don’t loop back in anger

 Let me give you an example…

 As a freelancer, I have to submit a tax return at the end of each quarter.
-This is a fairly routine process - log in to accounting software, check some boxes, go to government website, check some more boxes, pay the bill.
+This is a fairly routine workflow - log in to accounting software, check some boxes, go to government website, check some more boxes, pay the bill.

 Simple!